Prince Frederick of the Netherlands

 Prince Frederick of the Netherlands, Prince of Orange-Nassau (full names: Willem Frederik Karel; 28 February 1797, in Berlin – 8 September 1881, in Wassenaar), was the second son of William I of the Netherlands and his wife, Wilhelmine of Prussia.

+Frederick was active in the military and political life of the Netherlands.
+He served as Commissary-general of the Department of War and as Chief Director of War and Navy, where he modernized the army according to the Prussian model.
+Frederick also led the Dutch troops during the Belgian Revolution in 1830.
+Additionally, he was a prominent Freemason and Grand Master of the Order of Freemasons.
+After his active career, he withdrew to his estate and played a mediating role within the royal family.

 Early life

 The prince grew up at the court of his grandfather Frederick William II of Prussia and uncle Frederick William III of Prussia.
 One of his tutors was Carl von Clausewitz.
 Aged 16, the prince fought in the Battle of Leipzig.

 The prince first entered the Netherlands in December 1813.
 As he spoke no Dutch, the prince was sent to Leiden University to get a further education.
 He was also educated by Karl Ludwig von Phull in The Hague.
 When Napoleon returned from Elba, during the Hundred Days the prince was given command of a detachment of Wellington's army which was posted in a fall back position near Braine-le-Comte should the battle taking place at Waterloo be lost.